Canadian Soccer League championship final

-The Canadian Soccer League championship final or CSL Championship is the post-season match of the Canadian Soccer League (CSL) and is the successor to the CNSL Championship.
-The winner is crowned champion in the same manner as in other North American sports leagues (i.e. via a playoff following a regular season).
-This differs from other top soccer leagues around the world which consider the club with the most points at the end of the season to be the sole champion.
+The Canadian Soccer League championship final, or CSL Championship, is the post-season match of the Canadian Soccer League (CSL) and is the successor to the CNSL Championship.
+The winner is crowned champion as in other North American sports leagues (i.e. via a playoff following a regular season).
+This differs from other top soccer leagues, which consider the club with the most points at the end of the season to be the sole champion.
 It is a Non-FIFA championship match that was previously sanctioned by the Canadian Soccer Association (CSA) but is now affiliated with the Soccer Federation of Canada (SFC).

-The league hosted its inaugural championship, on October 14, 1998.
+The league hosted its inaugural championship on October 14, 1998.
 The CSL Championship is traditionally held in early October.
 Toronto Croatia is the most successful team, winning a record sixth cup in 2015.

-Throughout its history, the championship has had several title sponsors from the Primus Cup in 2000, the Rogers Cup from 2001 to 2009, and the Givova Cup from 2010 onwards.
+Throughout its history, the championship has had several title sponsors, from the Primus Cup in 2000, the Rogers Cup from 2001 to 2009, and the Givova Cup from 2010 onwards.